UST-QuAntiL/QuantME-UseCases/2021-edoc/README.md

 ![Modeler Detector](./docs/modeler-detector.png)

-Afterwards, open the ``replacement.bpmn`` to model the replacment fragment for the defined detector.
+Afterwards, open the ``replacement.bpmn`` to model the replacement fragment for the defined detector.
 For this, we model a subprocess containing three tasks:
 (i) one requesting the current calibration matrix for the used QPU, (ii) another to receive the matrix,